drewblessing/gitlab-cli/doc/Classes.md

 \#get(project) - When given a project ID/full path with namespace, returns a Project object.

+\#create(name, description, branch, namespace_id, issues, merge_requests, wall, wiki, snippets) - When given all parameters, creates a new project and returns a Project object.
+Namespace_id and group ID are synonymous.
+Issues, merge_requests, wall, wiki, and snippets are boolean values.
+Snippets can only be used in GitLab v5.3.0 or greater.

 \#get_project_path_with_namespace(project_id) - When given a project ID, returns the full path with namespace.

 ### _Snippets_